 Florida routs Michigan 41-15 in Peach Bowl

-The Tigers (14-0) will play either No. 1 Alabama — for a fourth straight season in the playoff — or No. 4 Oklahoma on Jan.
-7 in Santa Clara, California.

-Clemson’s overpowering and experienced defensive line, led by ends Clelin Ferrell and Austin Bryant, smothered Ian Book and the Fighting Irish (12-1), holding them to 248 yards.
-“Our guys, they got it done in the trenches,” Swinney said.
+Clemson’s overpowering and experienced defensive line, led by ends Clelin Ferrell and Austin Bryant, smothered Ian Book and the Fighting Irish, holding them to 248 yards to help the Tigers improve to 14-0.

 On offense, freshmen led the way.
 Lawrence, making his 10th career start, was 27 for 39 and did not throw an interception against a Notre Dame defense that had been one of the best on the country.
 Freshman receiver Justyn Ross had six catches for 148 yards and two long touchdowns.